TarikGul/math-vis/README.md

 Im using three.js instead of plan WEBGL because of the readabiity and documentation with Three.js.
 Its a growing community, and I really like some of the tooling their API has to offer.
 That being said this is the first time im using it.

-I am almost done with the Torus.
-I just need to finish working on understanding dynaminc data with a Object3D in Three.js.
-I have the lighting equation working in conjunction with my torus verticie equation, but I just cant seem to get a custom rotation working, so that I can update my lighting dynamically.

 Here are some pictures so far.
 Everything is adjustable, to the amount of verticies, to size, speed, and colors.
 Thats what i need to work on next is the console, and allow it to work in conjunction with the renderer.

 ![Torus minimum lighting](./public/torus-lighting.png)